The Den: International matches and other events

-In 1994, a boxing match was held at The Den.
+In 1994, a boxing match was held at the Den.
 Local boy Michael Bentt lost his WBO World Heavyweight Championship to Herbie Hide.
 The fight was Bentt's last after being rushed to the hospital and told he could never fight again, after suffering brain injuries in the loss.
-On 1 May 2006, The Den hosted the FA Women's Cup Final between Arsenal L.F.C. and Leeds United L.F.C.
+On 1 May 2006, the Den hosted the FA Women's Cup Final between Arsenal L.F.C. and Leeds United L.F.C.
 Arsenal Ladies won the Cup 5–0.
-Three international matches have been hosted at The Den.
-Ghana 1–1 Senegal (21 August 2007), Jamaica 0–0 Nigeria (11 February 2009) and Australia 3–4 Ecuador (5 March 2014).
+Four international matches have been hosted at the Den.
+England Women 0-1 Germany Women (8 March 1998), Ghana 1–1 Senegal (21 August 2007), Jamaica 0–0 Nigeria (11 February 2009) and Australia 3–4 Ecuador (5 March 2014).
 Former Millwall player Tim Cahill scored two of Australia's goals, becoming the country's all-time top scorer.
 On 5 September 2015, the ground hosted Rugby league as Wigan Warriors defeated the Catalans Dragons 42–16 in a Super League Super 8s match in front of a crowd of 8,101.

 Celebrity Soccer Sixes

 The Den hosted the Samaritans Celebrity Soccer Sixes on 18 May 2008.
-Film and Television stars played at The Den, the first time the event has not been hosted by a Premier League Club.
+Film and television stars played at the Den, the first time the event has not been hosted by a Premier League Club.
 Babyshambles failed to retain the trophy, losing 3–2 to dance act Faithless.
 The winners of the women's trophy were Cansei de Ser Sexy.
 Around 150 celebrities took part including McFly, Tony Hadley, Amy Winehouse and ex-Millwall fan favourite Terry Hurlock to raise money for the charity.